This tutorial begins by reviewing human perception and our ability to decode graphical information. It continues by:

 Participants will learn to:

-Naomi B. Robbins is the author of Creating More Effective Graphs, first published by John Wiley (2005).
-She also blogs on effective graphs for forbes.com.
+Naomi B. Robbins is the author of Creating More Effective Graphs, published by Chart House (originally by Wiley.)
 She is a consultant, keynote speaker, and seminar leader who specializes in the graphical display of data.
 She trains employees of corporations and organizations on the effective presentation of data with customized programs.
 She also reviews documents and presentations for clients, suggesting improvements or alternative presentations as appropriate.
 Naomi received her Ph.D. in mathematical statistics from Columbia University, M.A. from Cornell University, and A.B. from Bryn Mawr College.
 She had a long career at Bell Laboratories before forming NBR, her consulting practice.
+Naomi was recently voted chair-elect of the Statistical Graphics Section of the American Statistical Association.

 For media-related inquiries, contact Maureen Jennings at email@example.com